Landing Pages Best Practices! How to Solve the Labyrinth of Converting Landing Pages

 Here is an example:

 Landing pages are the gates to monetization, one way or another.
-Creating a landing page is an ever-evolving process, you should always search for new ways to improve, test and implement.
+Creating a landing page is an ever-evolving process, you should always search for new landing page best practices, new ways to improve, test and implement.
 Taking care of including and testing all the above essentials will drive you to the path of high conversions and higher income finally.

 Which are is your opinion the essentials of a highly effective landing page?
 Maybe you have some adds-on for this list.